Commands¶

 Configure¶

-The most common use case is to configure a PostgreSQL instance which is running in a Docker container (via the Docker Compose file that we provide for instance).
-To do so, simply run:
+The most common use case is to configure a PostgreSQL instance which is running in a Docker container (via the Docker Compose file that we provide for example).

-The command will autodetect the number of cores and the memory allocated to the Docker daemon, and will use this information to determine the optimal values to use to configure the PostgreSQL instance.
+The command will autodetect the number of cores and the memory allocated to the Docker daemon, and will use this information to set the values to use to configure the PostgreSQL instance.

 The parameters are: